-- match skills with the role profile and use the same headings;
+- match your skills with the role profile and use the same headings

-- provide evidence of how you've used your skill in a real life situation.
+- provide evidence of how you've used your skills in real life situations.

 To find out how to market a PhD effectively, see your PhD, what next?
 If you're a postgraduate but not looking for an academic career, your CV should follow an alternative layout.

-Increasingly, local authorities and schools follow 'safer recruitment procedures' and so ask all applicants to complete a standard application form.
+Local authorities and schools usually follow 'safer recruitment procedures' and so ask all applicants to complete a standard application form.
 That way no-one can hide information, which may be possible in a cleverly written CV.